Ford engineers have been spotted with a prototype for a high-riding, mid-size hatchback.

 An alternative could be a stretched version of the compact C2 platform that debuted a couple of years back in the Focus sold overseas.
 It may explain why the engineers used a stretched Focus Wagon body for the test mule instead of the body of the larger, Fusion-based Mondeo Wagon also sold overseas.

 There aren't any shots of the interior but there are rumors a large display spanning the width of the dash could be offered in some markets, including potentially here in the United States.
+Such a design features in the Chinese-market Evos.

 We also don't know what's happening in the powertrain department, but an offering of turbocharged 4- and 6-cylinder engines is likely.
 As mentioned above, a plug-in hybrid is also a possibility.